-When following up on student misbehavior, we strive to take into account the uniqueness of the child and the circumstances, and identify the most natural and logical consequences available.
-Initial mistakes are treated as such; however, repeated behaviors may result in higher level consequences.
+In each situation, we strive to take into account the uniqueness of the child and the circumstances, and identify the most natural and logical consequences available as part of a restorative process.
+The same behavior may be addressed differently if it is an initial occurrence vs. a repeated behavior.